MRamya-sri/CUSTOMER-CHURN-PREDICTION/README.md

 # Customer Churn Prediction

-This project aims to predict customer churn using various machine learning techniques.
+This project aims to predict customer churn using various Machine learning techniques.
 The dataset includes various features related to customer demographics and service usage.

 ## Table of Contents
 - [Introduction](#introduction)